 As a speaker, Dr Jack Lewis covers a variety of ways in which a person can optimise the functionality of their brain using memory tricks, techniques for boosting creativity, minimising and harnessing stress.

 He also outlines a brain-focused explanation of why practice makes perfect to motivate the audience to put in 30mins per day into simple activities that improve a variety of mental faculties.

 Jack’s talks are usually topped-and-tailed with generic top tips for optimising brain function, but the central segment can be tailored to the client’s exact needs.

 A popular theme, particularly when speaking to sales forces, is an explanation of how the human brain makes decisions so that employees can better understand how to be more influential (and avoid hitting panic buttons) in their dealings with clients.

 - Techniques to optimise brain function

-- Using knowledge of how brains make decisions to get the competitive edge
+- Using knowledge of how brains make decisions to get a competitive edge

-- Other topics tailored to client needs based on latest neuroscience findings
+- Other topics tailored to client needs based on the latest neuroscience findings

 Jack also presents the speech and workshop presentation Sort Your Brain Out with Adrian Webster.